Increase in cohabitation leaves many without legal protection

 The Myth of the Common Law Spouse

-It remains a popular misconception, often erroneously promoted in certain aspects of the press and media, that once a couple have lived together for two, five or more years, they acquire the status of 'common law marriage' and with it, financial remedies on separation arising from their relationship.
+It remains a popular misconception, often erroneously promoted in certain aspects of the press and media, that once a couple have lived together for two, five or more years, they acquire the status of a 'common law spouse' and with it, financial remedies on separation arising from their relationship.
 This is wrong, and we, as family law professionals, continue to work hard to dispel that myth.

 It is wrong to say that in all situations, a cohabitant has no legal rights in the event of a relationship breakdown, but the legal remedies are extremely restrictive and based solely on the law of property and trusts, rather than any element of fairness/discretion, as would apply on a divorce.
 Unless the couple start a family together, when a different legal regime applies to cater for the financial needs of any children (albeit the regime is not as generous as that on divorce), there is no obligation for one party to support the other with maintenance payments, and there may well be no recourse to any property/a home.